-STUDENT SUPPORT RESOURCES
+STUDENT WELLNESS AND SUPPORT

-Several services in the School of Education and on the University of Redlands campus are available to students should one need academic, career, and/or social-emotional support.
-Please note that all UR faculty are mandated reporters and are bound by the limits of confidentiality.
-If someone is hurting or planning to hurt a student, if a student is hurting or planning to hurt themself, or if a student is hurting or going to hurt someone else, UR faculty are required to report this information to university personnel.
+Student wellness and support are a top priority in support of academic success and student wellbeing.
+Resources for a range of student wellness and support needs are available.
+Please note that all UR faculty and staff are mandated reporters and are bound by the limits of confidentiality.
+If someone is hurting or planning to hurt a student, if a student is hurting or planning to hurt themself, or if a student is hurting or going to hurt someone else, UR faculty and staff are required to report this information to university personnel.